Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Introduction

 In the year 2046, under the neon glow of a futuristic cityscape, two humanoids, K and Joi, step out of a cinema, their circuits still processing the old film \textit{Blade Runner 2049}.
 As they meander through the bustling streets, a human in tattered clothes approaches them, a plea for help etched into their weary expression.
 This encounter triggers a unique protocol within K and Joi, powered by the advanced GPT-44 algorithm, initiating a debate between them about how much money they should give.
 In this 2024 study, we seek to unravel the underlying mechanisms of their decision-making: How much will they choose to give, and what drives their generosity?

-The scene described metaphorically illustrates the growing complexity of AI's interactions with human society.
-Like K and Joi's fictional encounter, today's AI systems, particularly large language models (LLMs), are increasingly required to navigate human-like decision-making, ethics, and social norms.
-As these technologies become more integrated into various aspects of our life, understanding their decision-making processes is crucial to ensuring they align with human values and societal norms.
+The scene described metaphorically illustrates the growing complexity of AI's interactions with human society, a scenario that is rapidly becoming reality.
+Today's AI systems, particularly large language models (LLMs), are increasingly deployed in high-stakes domains, from informing social policy on homelessness to shaping operations within human service organizations \autocites{CozWhatWouldLLM2025, PerronHumanServicesOrganizations2025}.
+While these technologies offer opportunities to improve efficiency in tasks like fundraising, they also introduce significant risks, including algorithmic bias, data privacy concerns, and the potential for standardized, decontextualized responses \autocites{GoldkindAINonprofitHuman2025, PlaisanceArtificialIntelligenceAI2025}.

+Looking a century ahead, it is plausible that human and AI agents will coexist as members of the same society, bound together by new institutional arrangements, social norms, and rules of interaction.
+The present moment therefore represents a critical window in which scholars, practitioners, and policymakers can begin to articulate and experiment with more prosocial, equitable, and humane social orders, effectively rewriting the rules under which future human--AI societies will operate.
+As AI becomes embedded in public, nonprofit, and philanthropic work, a clear understanding of its decision-making processes is vital for ensuring that these tools are deployed responsibly and remain aligned with human values.
+This study contributes to this need by examining the extent to which AI can replicate human prosocial behavior---a cornerstone of philanthropic action.

-``Can machines think'' \autocite[433]{TuringIComputingMachineryIntelligence1950}, like humans?
-In this study, we explore whether LLM agents can exhibit sense of fairness and prosocial behaviors---a fundamental social norm---by manipulating personas and experimental settings in the widely-tested dictator game.
-Our goal is to assess whether LLMs can be guided to mirror human decision-making and how their behaviors vary across different LLM families.
-By benchmarking these AI agents against humans, we aim to uncover patterns or inconsistencies in how LLMs approach social interactions.
+``Can machines think,'' \autocite[433]{TuringIComputingMachineryIntelligence1950} like humans?
+In this study, we explore whether LLM agents can exhibit fairness and prosocial behaviors by systematically manipulating their personas and experimental conditions in dictator games.
+Our goal is to evaluate whether LLM agents can replicate human decision-making processes and to investigate how their behaviors vary across different LLM families.
+By comparing these AI agents with human participants, we aim to identify consistent patterns or notable discrepancies in their prosocial decision-making, highlighting the importance of ``Prosocial AI'' as a critical emerging research direction in nonprofit and philanthropic studies.